GitLab Commands

 CI Pipeline

-Usually in each CI pipeline we have two stages:
+A typical CI pipeline has two stages:

 build